 From Digital Resume to B2B Powerhouse

-A structured approach is non-negotiable.
-It lets you consistently show up in front of the right people with the right message, building the kind of trust and credibility that leads to sales.
-It’s the difference between shouting into a void and starting meaningful conversations with your ideal customers.
+You need a structured approach, which lets you consistently show up in front of the right people with the right message.
+This is how you build that kind of trust and credibility with your audience that leads to sales.
+It’s the difference between shouting into the void versus starting meaningful conversations with your ideal customers.

 This process really boils down to three core steps: defining your mission, creating content that serves that mission, and engaging with your network.

-The image above lays out this simple but powerful workflow.
+The image above illustrates this simple, yet powerful workflow.
 You define, you create, and then you connect.
-Each step logically flows into the next, giving you a repeatable system for growth.
+Each step logically flows into the next, thereby giving you a repeatable system for growth.

-The platform's influence in the B2B world is hard to overstate.
-With over 1.15 billion registered members, LinkedIn is a massive ocean of professional talent and potential customers.
-More telling is this stat: 80% of all high-quality B2B leads from social media come directly from LinkedIn.
+The influence of the platform in the B2B world is hard to overstate.
+With more than 1.15 billion registered members, LinkedIn is a massive ocean of professional talent and potential customers.
+More to the point, perhaps, is this stat: 80% of all high-quality B2B leads from social media come directly from LinkedIn.
 That alone shows its unique power to put your business in front of qualified buyers.

 Setting Goals and Optimizing Your Profiles